RTDLM/PyTDLM/paper.md

 # Summary

 Spatial interaction models provide a quantitative description of how individuals, goods, or information move between locations.
 In transportation research and urban geography, these models are used to estimate **trip distribution**, the step of the classical four-stage transport modelling framework that allocates trip origins to trip destinations through an Origin–Destination (OD) matrix [@Lenormand2016; @Barbosa2018].
-A variety of laws—such as gravity-type decay functions or intervening-opportunities mechanisms—and several modelling strategies have been proposed, but rigorous comparison is challenging when law and model components are tightly coupled.
+A variety of laws, such as gravity-type decay functions or intervening-opportunities mechanisms, and several modelling strategies have been proposed, but rigorous comparison is challenging when law and model components are tightly coupled.

 The *TDLM* framework was originally introduced to enable fair comparisons of trip distribution laws and models through a two-step procedure separating (i) the probability law governing the interaction process and (ii) the constrained model generating OD flows from that law.
 An implementation in R was published to facilitate adoption of this methodology [@Lenormand2023].